Pat Carrick

-Patricia Frances Carrick (born 27 September 1941) is a New Zealand former cricketer and umpire.
+Patricia Frances Carrick-Clarke KSM (formerly Carrick, née Adair; born 27 September 1941) is a retired New Zealand cricketer and umpire.
 She played as a right-arm medium bowler.
-She appeared in seven Test matches and three One Day Internationals for New Zealand between 1969 and 1978.
+Making her international debut in a Test match against England in 1969, she appeared in seven Test matches and three One Day Internationals for New Zealand between 1969 and 1978.
 Her best bowling performance came in 1972, when she claimed 6/29 against Australia.
 She played domestic cricket for Canterbury and North Shore.
 In 1988, she became the first woman to umpire a men's first-class match.

+In the 2024 King’s Birthday Honours, Carrick-Clarke was awarded the King's Service Medal, for services to sport, particularly cricket.